ropensci-archive/microdemic/cran-comments.md

 ------

-This version improves output of one function to ease use, and adds vcr for HTTP request caching in the test suite.
+This version fixes a bug, has better error messages, adds a new author.

 Thanks!
 Scott Chamberlain